LanguageMachines/ucto/README.md

 ``docker pull proycon/ucto``

-You can build a docker container as follows, make sure you are in the root of this repository:
+Alternatively, you can build a docker container as follows, make sure you are in the root of this repository:

 ``docker build -t proycon/ucto .``